How to Make a Rustic Toilet Paper Holder in less than 5 Minutes

 Are you renovating your bathroom or looking for simple ways to add character without busting your budget?
 I have to admit that this rustic toilet paper holder was so easy that I can’t believe I didn’t make it sooner.
 Seriously.

-It’s no secret that I have an obsession with pipe projects, but I’ve worked primarily with copper pipes over the last couple years.
+It’s no secret that I have an obsession with pipe projects, but I’ve worked primarily with copper pipes over the last couple of years.
 I love me some copper, but it can’t be threaded so you have to use some sort of glue, like epoxy, to attach the pipes to one another.
 The great thing about galvanized or black iron pipes is that you can easily screw the pipe fittings into one another.